kosude/thallium/README.md

 > **Warning**: I am a student and Thallium is a very work-in-progress **personal project**, so updates can be erratic and broken for others.
 Over
 > time, I aim to make the library more useful to others.

-As a side-note, I track TO-DO items on [Trello](https://trello.com/b/Fbj9GSzf/thallium-todo) and occassionally with GitHub issues in this repository.
+As a side-note, I track TO-DO items on [Trello](https://trello.com/b/ZHYGTiZr/thallium-development-tracking).
+GitHub issues on this repository are also used to track bugs or requests.

-See [this file](SPECIFICATION.md) for the working Specification.

 ## Project logos